Emergency medicine includes any conditions that require immediate medical assistance.

 Trauma is often the cause of heavy bleeding.
 This can include blunt, crush, or penetrating trauma.
 Wounds that bleed heavily are those involving arteries and large veins lead to rapid blood loss and infection.
 Internal bleeding is a medical emergency.

 Loss of Consciousness - There are many reasons for loss of consciousness, some primary reasons being a shock, drug overdose, low blood sugar, epileptic seizure, intoxication, brain injury, anaemia, concussion, and stroke or brain aneurysm.
-Our emergency physicians need to summon all their skills and experience to understand the underlying cause of loss of consciousness.
+Our emergency medicine physicians need to summon all their skills and experience to understand the underlying cause of loss of consciousness.
 So it is critical for them to gather information relating to the circumstances of the event like the person's posture immediately before losing consciousness, any sweating or jerking of the limbs and duration, appearance and colour of the person during the event, any biting of the tongue, or injury, any numbness felt, or information regarding any current medication that may have contributed to the condition.

 – Occur when the blood supply to the brain is interrupted or when there’s bleeding in the Strokes brain.
 Its symptoms include blurred vision, tingling, weakness, or numbness on one side of the body, nausea, loss of bladder or bowel control, headache, dizziness, loss of balance or consciousness.
 How quickly the stroke was treated is critical.
 It only takes minutes for brain cells to start dying.
 The risk of disability decreases if clot-busting drugs are administered at the earliest.